Distance: 9.4 km

 Emerald Waters of the Nishizawa Gorge

-One reason for the Nishizawa Gorge’s relative anonymity lies with the fact it’s an hour’s bus ride from both Enzan and Yamanashishi Stations.
-Whichever bus service you decide upon both routes terminate at the Nishizawa keikoku iriguchi bus stop 西沢渓谷入口.
-If you’re coming by car there is free uncover parking beside the michi no eki.
-From the bus stop follow the road which dips under the Karisaka-michi 140 and continue along the road closed to traffic.
-After 20 minutes you will pass by a small picnic area and the Nishizawa-sansou which marks the start of the hike.
-Note the hike flows counter-clockwise.
+One reason for the Nishizawa Gorge’s relative anonymity lies in the fact that it’s an hour’s bus ride from both Enzan and Yamanashishi Stations.
+At Enzan Station 塩山駅 head out the south exit and transfer to a bus bound for the Nishizawa Gorge (1 hr, 1,050 yen).
+Note that this timetable is seasonal.
+From mid-April to the end of September, it runs only on weekends and public holidays.
+Exceptions to this rule include Golden Week, from July 9 to August 15, and October 1 to November 20, when it runs daily.
+If hiking on a weekday out of season you will need to alight two stations further along at Yamanashishi Station 山梨市駅 and take a bus from there.
+Whichever bus service you decide upon, both routes terminate at the Nishizawa Keikoku Iriguchi Bus Stop 西沢渓谷入口.
+If you’re coming by car, there is free uncovered parking beside the michi no eki.
+From the bus stop, follow the road that dips under the Karisaka-michi 140 and continue along the road closed to traffic.
+After 20 minutes, you will pass by a small picnic area and the Nishizawa-sansou which marks the start of the hike.
+Note that the hike flows counter-clockwise.

-Meandering along the clutches of the gorge you find many of the waterfalls and rock formations are given fitting names such as the Kaeru Ishi (frog rock) and Fugu Ishi (pufferfish rock).
+Meandering along the clutches of the gorge, you find many of the waterfalls and rock formations given fitting names, such as Kaeru Ishi (frog rock) and Fugu Ishi (pufferfish rock).
 Given the popularity of the hike, safety is maintained through chained railings and wooden steps.
-After about 90 minutes from the trail head you finally arrive at the pièce de résistance the Nanatsugama Godan no Taki 七ツ釜五段の滝 which is appropriately bestowed as one the 100 best waterfalls in Japan.
-For a lunch stop continue heading up hill where there is a toilet and some stone benches to take in the view.
-From here you can also find the trail head to Kuroganeyama 黒金山.
+After about 90 minutes from the trailhead, you finally arrive at the pièce de résistance the Nanatsugama Godan no Taki 七ツ釜五段の滝 which is appropriately bestowed as one the 100 best waterfalls in Japan.
+For a lunch stop, continue heading uphill, where there is a toilet and some stone benches to take in the view.
+From here you can also find the trailhead to Mt.
+Kurogane 黒金山.

-The return trip to the bus stop has a gentle gradient and follows an old narrow gauge railway that operated from 1933 through 1968 for transporting timber.
-Much of the remnant railway tracks remain and in sections you can see them dangling perilously where erosion has given way.
-In the railway’s infancy horses were used to haul up the empty carriages until arrival of diesel locomotives.
+The return trip to the bus stop has a gentle gradient and follows an old narrow-gauge railway that operated from 1933 through 1968 for transporting timber.
+Much of the remnant railway tracks remain, and in sections, you can see them dangling perilously where erosion has given way.
+In the railway’s infancy horses were used to haul up the empty carriages until the arrival of diesel locomotives.
 The final section routes back past the rest area before heading back to the bus stop.